-I would like to offer you a Five Step Paradigm you can follow to help you develop FHA business through presentations:
+I would like to offer a Five-Step Paradigm you can follow to help you develop FHA business through presentations:

 1. Establish a series of three 15 min.
 FHA presentations you can offer to real estate offices.

-Here are some presentation ideas: “The Three Things All Realtors Must Know About FHA Buyers,” “How to Avoid the Top Three Mistakes Realtors Make When Writing Purchase Agreements” and “How to Sell Three More Homes in the Next Three Months.”
+Here are some ideas: “The 3 Things All Realtors Must Know About FHA Buyers,” “How to Avoid the Top Three Mistakes Realtors Make When Writing Purchase Agreements,” and “How to Sell Three More Homes in the Next Three Months.”
 In each presentation, include the guides you feel will benefit your agents.

-2. Start with five real estate offices in areas that will bring you the ideal buyers you seek
+2. Start with five real estate offices in areas that will bring you your ideal buyers.

 3. The big day!

-Continue to make appointments with the contacts you really feel you can grow with and make scheduled calls to keep your name on the top of their minds.
+Provide your new database with FHA tips and updates to keep them informed.
+Continue to make appointments with the ones you really feel you can grow with, and make scheduled calls to keep your name on the top of their minds.